-This Environmental Impact Statement (EIS) presents the outcomes of a detailed environmental impact assessment for the Cova-1 exploration well drilling campaign.
-It addresses the environmental and social impacts and management issues associated with the drilling of the Cova-1 exploration well.
+This Environmental Impact Statement (EIS) presents the outcomes of a detailed environmental impact assessment for an exploration drilling campaign in permit area S06-03.
+It addresses the environmental and social impacts and management issues associated with the drilling.
 This assessment concludes that the drilling can be managed to achieve its objectives, without causing unacceptable environmental and socio-economic effects.